leoncvlt/blinkist-scraper/README.md

   --create-epub         Generate a formatted epub document for the book --create-pdf          Generate a formatted pdf document for the book.
                         Requires wkhtmltopdf
+  --chromedriver CHROMEDRIVER
+                        Path to a specific chromedriver executable instead of the built-in one
+  -v, --verbose         Increases logging verbosity
 ```

 ## Basic usage